daklik/kafka/node/docs/phase1-gap-analysis.md

 - **P2** items can begin after foundational runtime pieces exist but should be planned early to avoid architectural rework.

 ## 6. Next Steps
-1. Extend metrics coverage to state store operations and task lifecycle events, aligning naming with `StreamsMetricsImpl` for future parity.
+1. Finalize the interactive query transport (HTTP/gRPC) contract and wire metadata refresh scheduling ahead of Phase 2 runtime work.
-2. Prototype persistent store adapters and changelog topic naming conventions leveraging the new configuration scaffolding.
+2. Expand the compatibility harness with additional fixtures (joins, aggregations, branch semantics) sourced from Java integration tests.
-3. Kick off Phase 2 DSL parity work (joins, windowing) using the hardened configuration, metrics, and handler foundations.
+3. Commence Phase 2 DSL parity by porting KStream joins and window definitions using the new query/runtime foundations.